 Pigs!
 Pigs!
 Pigs!
-Pick your favorite book (or poem) about pigs.
-Create a pig-sized poster to highlight the most fascinating points in your reading.
+Students select a favorite book (or poem) about pigs.
+Create a pig-sized poster to highlight the most fascinating points in reading.

 Read a book or poem about pigs.
-What characters or events were the most captivating?
-Why would other students enjoy reading it?
+Ask students to identify the characters or events that were the most captivating.
+Why would other students enjoy reading this story?

-On construction paper(perhaps pink), outline a pig with Crayola® Erasable Colored Pencils.
-If you change your mind, the marks erase easily!
+Invite students to create original pig book reports.
+Begin with a piece of construction paper(perhaps pink).
+Students outline a pig with Crayola® Erasable Colored Pencils.
 Cut out your pig with Crayola Scissors.

-Use Crayola Washable Markers to draw your pig’s face.
-Show your pig’s snout, ears, eyes, and mouth.
+Students use Crayola Washable Markers to draw their pigs' faces.
+Draw in the snout, ears, eyes, and mouth.

-What can you say about your book that would convince others to read it?
+Ask each student to think about what he would say about his book that would convince others to read it.
 What was the funniest part?
 Describe a colorful character.
 Build curiosity about the plot.
-Write your ideas on the pig.
+Students write ideas on the pig.
 Use drawings to show characters and the action.

-Present your pig-sized book report orally to your classmates.
-Create some mystery so others will want to read the book to find out what happened.
+Students present their pig-sized book report orally to classmates.
+Encourage students to create some mystery so others will want to read the book to find out what happened.